Vyral/brandon-blackwell/_posts/2018-10-09-5-tips-to-help-you-decide-whether-it-is-better-to-buy-or-rent.md

 {% include youtube.html %}

-If you are caught up in the debate about whether it is better to buy a home or continue renting, these five tips might help you reach a decision.
+<p style="text-align: center;"><em>If you are caught up in the debate about whether it is better to buy a home or continue renting, these five tips might help you reach a decision.</em></p>

 I have five tips you can use to help settle the debate about whether you should buy a home or continue to rent.